hardisj/erinsaudiocorner/content/english/loudspeakers/Buchardt_Audio_S400_Bookshelf.md

 <br>

 Note: I don't generally audition speakers with the typical "audiophile" music.
 I have thousands of high-quality albums ranging from pop to metal to jazz and all around.
 I don't typically listen to "audiophile" music because I just don't enjoy it.
-That is why it is not in my evaluation list above.
-We all have our own preferences.
-It is far more important that your evaluation music be something you are familiar with than it is important to be esoteric for the sake of being esoteric.
+It is far more important that your evaluation music be something you are familiar with than it is to be esoteric for the sake of being esoteric.
+You also want to listen to music you enjoy because auditioning a stereo system shouldn't feel like a chore.
 Such is the case in my evaluations.
 Besides, the subjective evaluation is purely to help tie to the objective data and make sense of what I am hearing to help you all get an understanding of how relevant the data is.
 As you will see below, my music selection did a great job at providing enough range for me to identify the issues that readily appear in the data.
+<br><br>

-Subjective Analysis Setup:
+**Subjective Analysis Setup:**
 * The speaker was aimed on-axis with the tweeter at ear level.
 * I used [Room EQ Wizard (REW)](https://www.roomeqwizard.com/) and my calibrated [MiniDSP UMIK-1](https://www.amazon.com/miniDSP-UMIK-1-Measurement-Calibrated-Microphone/dp/B00N4Q25R8) to get the volume on my AVR relative to what the actual measured SPL was in the MLP (~11 feet from the speakers).
 I varied it between 85-90dB, occasionally going up to the mid 90's to see what the output capability was.
 In a poll I found most listen to music in this range.
 Realistically, 90dB is loud for long-term listening volume and I find most overestimate their listening volume until an SPL microphone is used to determine the actual level.
 * All speakers are provided a relatively high level of Pseudo Pink-Noise for a day or two - with breaks in between - in order to calm any "break-in" concerns.